jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

     * **Relocation**.
 Compilers and assemblers generate code and data sections that start at address 0.
 The linker relocates these sections by associating a memory location with each symbol definition, and then modifying all of the references to those symbols so that they point to this memory location.
 * Object files are merely collections of blocks of bytes.
 Some of these blocks contain program code, others contain program data, and others contain data structures that guide the linker and loader.
 * A linker concatenates blocks together, decides on run-time locations for the concatenated blocks, and modifies various locations within the code and data blocks.
 Linkers have minimal understanding of the target machine.
 The compilers and assemblers that generate the object files have already done most of the work.
+* Disadvantages:
+    * Static libraries, like all software, need to be maintained and updated periodically.
+    * At run time, the code of static libraries is duplicated in the text segment of each running process.

 ## 7.3 Object Files
 * Object files come in three forms: